 You must apply to the University of Wisconsin Oshkosh to receive an official credit evaluation.
 Follow step 2 in the admissions process to apply to the University.

 What if I have a question about the transferability of a particular course completed at a college or university outside the University of Wisconsin System?

 Submit the course title, course number, and the name of the college or university to: firstname.lastname@example.org asking how the course will transfer to UW Oshkosh.

 Do my prerequisites need to have been taken within a certain number of years ago?

 How many of the prerequisite courses do I need to complete before I am eligible to apply for admission to the Accelerated BSN Option?

 By the application deadline, at least four of the science prerequisites must be completed.
 Proof of registration in all remaining prerequisites must be included in the application, showing that the courses will be completed no later than January 31st for May cohorts and no later than August 15th for October cohorts.
 Having prerequisite courses completed by the application deadline strengthens the application.

 The TEAS V is the fifth edition of the Test of Essential Academic Skills published by ATI Inc. The test is required as part of the application process for admission.
 A score that meets or exceeds the program mean listed on the application is required to be eligible for admission.
 Applications are not reviewed until the TEAS is completed.

 What is the application deadline?

-Applications for May cohorts are available in the middle of July and due in the middle of September.
-Applications for October cohorts are available in the middle of December and due in the middle of February.
+Applications for May cohorts are available in the middle of July with an application deadline in the middle of September.
+Applications for October cohorts are available in the middle of December with an application deadline in the middle of February.